 During this same time period, guitarist Timmy Wysong was looking to find an accomplished drummer to join his former band, Hate Remains .
 Connecting through a music search, Tony submitted an audition piece for the band at Timmy’s request .
 Although things didn’t work out for Hate Remains, Tony and Timmy discovered a respect for each other’s talents and decided to begin collaboration .

 Adding vocalist Matt Martin to the group, the band was now beginning to take shape and the direction of the band’s sound became clear .
 Originally striving for a heavier and darker sound, the addition of Matt’s voice and unique style allowed them to dig deeper in the roots of true metal, and melodic fashion to create a mix of modern and classical metal .

 All the while, bass player Bryan McQuade was also looking for a change and placed an ad on Craigslist .
 Seeing the posting, the band reached out and asked him to submit an original bassline for the song "Stand Up" .
 Taking his chances, Bryan sat down to write, submitted a piece … and a bass player was found .

 Now at four members strong, all that was needed was another guitarist to add to the line-up .
 Knowing whoever it was needed to be the right fit, after several auditions and more than a year later, the band finally welcomed Eric Fenton in November of 2019 .

-Five talented musicians, having never met before, all from different backgrounds, cemented by desire and passion for the music is what made this line-up work so well, they officially released their 5 track EP in February of 2020.
-Now in 2021 A new search begins for a committed vocalist to fill the spot and complete their full-length 12 Track debut album .
+Five talented musicians, having never met before, all from different backgrounds, cemented by desire and passion for the music is what made this line-up work so well, they officially released their 5 track EP in February of 2020, as well as moving toward the release of their full-length debut album .